rashed-k/Kops-skills/README.md

-#Let's begin exploring "KOPS"
+## Let's begin exploring "KOPS"

-#I am going to begin with v1.23.2 of KOPS.
+## I am going to begin with v1.23.2 of KOPS.

+# Prerequisite
+ - AWS CLI
+ - Kubectl

-# Points to be noted -
+# Breaking news from KOPS -
 Support for Kubernetes version 1.17 has been removed.

 Support for the Lyft CNI has been removed.